ncatlab/nlab-content/pages/2/5/2/8/18252/content.md

   \,.
 \]

-(E.g.: [Tamaki-Kono 06, Part III, Lemma 3.8](#TamakiKono06), bewaring that these authors secretly identify lines with dual lines -- as seen from the inner product used in the second but last line on p.
-46. Also see [Conner-Floyd 66, Part I, Prop.
+(E.g.: [Tamaki & Kono 2006, Part III, Lemma 3.8](#TamakiKono06), bewaring that these authors secretly identify lines with dual lines -- as seen from the inner product used in the second but last line on their p.
+46. Also see [Conner & Floyd 1966, Part I, Prop.
 4.3](#ConnerFloyd66) for an alternative perspective in terms of [[coset spaces]].)

 Notice how the inclusion of the point at $[v,\, z\!=\!\infty] \leftrightarrow [(v\!=\!0,\,1)]$ in the Thom space interplays with the condition that $v = 0$ is excluded in the base space.